How Long Does a Silk Press Last and 5 Tips to Making it Last Longer

 1) Book an Appointment with a Stylist

 Yup, you read that correctly.
-I'm all for a fun DIY style, but some heat styles should be done by a professional.
-It's possible to accomplish an impressive silk press at home but let's be honest, a professional stylist can slay your silk press to new heights.
+I'm all for a fun DIY style, but a professional should absolutely do the thermal styles requiring excellent quality and hair safety.
+Of course, it's possible to accomplish an impressive silk press at home, but let's be honest, a professional stylist can slay your silk press to new heights.

 Salon Blow Dry